 To begin the history of the Lackman Library, one must delve back into the very early history of the Johnson County Library.
-Shortly after its 1953 founding, the Library opened the Lenexa Branch on November 2, 1954 in the Lenexa Grade School at 13400 W. 94th Street.
-It offered about 3,000 books for checkout and was open for only two hours a week--2:00 to 4:00 on Saturdays.
-Like all the others it was staffed by volunteers and offered donated materials.
-The most recent US Census in 1950 had indicated a Lenexa population of 803.
+Shortly after its 1953 founding, the library opened the Lenexa branch on Nov.
+2, 1954 in the Lenexa Grade School at 13400 W. 94th St. It offered about 3,000 books for checkout and was open for only two hours a week — 2 to 4 p.m. on Saturdays.
+Like all the others, it was staffed by volunteers and offered donated materials.
+The most recent U.S. Census in 1950 had indicated a Lenexa population of 803.
 That population soon began to burgeon.
-When the Library’s budget allowed, the branch’s hours were increased and it was moved into a rented storefront in downtown Lenexa.
+When the library’s budget allowed, the branch’s hours were increased and it was moved into a rented storefront in downtown Lenexa.